 If you have diabetes, it’s important to take your medication as directed to maintain a healthy blood sugar level.

-If you have pain in your limbs, your doctor may also prescribe medication such as cilostazol (Pletal) or pentoxifylline (Trental).
-These medications can help your blood flow more easily, which can reduce your pain.
+If you have pain in your limbs, a doctor may also prescribe medication such as cilostazol (Pletal) or pentoxifylline (Trental).
+These medications can help your blood flow more easily, which can reduce pain.

 In addition, some medications can help you successfully quit.
-Consult your doctor to explore your options.
+Consult a doctor to explore your options.

 Incorporate more healthy foods into your diet, such as: